llefranc/42_webserv/README.md

 ## Understanding the configuration file

 Webserv need a configuration file that will be loaded at the beginning of the program, setting up all the necessary parameters.
-It works in a similar way of Nginx configuration file.
+It works in a similar way than Nginx configuration file.
 </br>It will allow you to setup the following parameters :
 - `server` -- to define several virtual servers (with multiple server blocks).
+- `server_name` -- to identify a specific server block thanks to host header.
 - `listen` -- to configure on which port the server will be listening (only one `listen` per `server` block).
 - `error` -- to set a path for custom error pages.
 - `location` -- to set parameters for a specific route.